Lassie Come Home: Plot

 Set in Depression-era Yorkshire, England, Mr and Mrs Carraclough are hit by hard times and forced to sell their collie, Lassie, to the rich Duke of Rudling, who has always admired her.
 Young Joe Carraclough grows despondent at the loss of his companion.

-Lassie will have nothing to do with the Duke, however, and finds ways to escape her kennels and return to Joe.
+However, Lassie will have nothing to do with the Duke, and finds ways to escape her kennels and return to Joe.
 The Duke finally carries Lassie to his home hundreds of miles distant in Scotland.
 There, his granddaughter Priscilla senses the dog's unhappiness and arranges her escape.

 Lassie then sets off for a long trek to her Yorkshire home.
 She faces many perils along the way, dog catchers and a violent storm, but also meets kind people who offer her aid and comfort.
 At the end, when Joe has given up hope of ever seeing his dog again, the weary Lassie returns to her favorite resting place in the schoolyard at home.
 There, Lassie is joyfully reunited with the boy she loves.

-Main cast
+Cast

 Production

 The film was shot in Washington state and Monterey, California, while the rapids scene was shot on the San Joaquin River.
 It also features scenes from the former Janss Conejo Ranch in Wildwood Regional Park in Thousand Oaks, California.
-Additional photography occurred in Big Bear Lake.
+Additional photography occurred in Big Bear Lake and Cape Mendocino.

 During the film's production, MGM executives previewing the dailies were said to be so moved that they ordered more scenes to be added to "this wonderful motion picture."

 Some sources say that, initially, a female collie was selected for the title role, but was replaced when the dog began to shed excessively during shooting of the film in the summer.
 The trainer, Rudd Weatherwax, then substituted the male collie, Pal, in the role of "Lassie".
 Pal had been hired to perform the rapids stunt and, being male, looked more impressive in the part.
 Still other accounts, such as a 1943 New York Times article written while the film was in production, say that Pal was cast by director Fred Wilcox after first being rejected, because no other dog performed satisfactorily with the "near human attributes" he sought for the canine title role.
 Weatherwax would later receive all rights to the Lassie name and trademark in lieu of back pay owed him by MGM.